"We would like to thank you for a wonderful trip. One of the best Ė lemurs, chameleons, tree frogs, and of course

 Some 100 million years ago movements in the earthís plates caused a huge chunk of land to separate from mainland Africa, beginning a remarkable evolutionary experiment that continues today.
 Instead of evolving quickly, many of Madagascarís species are little changed, resembling ancient families that have since disappeared from the mainland.
 The result is wonderful birds, mammals, insects and plants that can be found nowhere else on earth.

-The 20th Century brought great devastation to the island.
+The twentieth century brought great devastation to the island.
 Fortunately, however, large pockets of forest have survived in the more remote areas, and international pressure combined with the wishes of the Malagasy themselves has turned the tide.
 The government declared that it intended to formally protect ten percent of the land by 2009 and the creation of large national parks has helped to achieve this.
 Ecotourism plays its part too, and whole communities benefit from the tourists that come to marvel at the wonderful wildlife.

 Madagascar is a huge island and it is important to plan an itinerary that gives a good balance between maximising wildlife sightings and not too much travelling.
 Roads have been improved, hotels are now very good and food is delicious.
 We will spend four nights at Perinet, where the calls of the Indri leave an impression on every visitor.
 Two nights at Tulear enable us to visit the Red-tailed Tropicbird nesting island of Nosy Ve, as well as searching for Red-shouldered Vanga, discovered as recently as 1997.
-At Isalo we will enjoy some of the islandís best scenery as well as seeing the endemic Bensonís Rock Thrush and endearing Ring-tailed Lemurs, whilst at Ifaty the spiny forest of Didierea trees, baobabs and bottle-trees are home to some very rare endemic birds.
+At Isalo we will enjoy some of the islandís best scenery as well as seeing the endemic Bensonís Rock Thrush and endearing Ring-tailed Lemurs, whilst at Ifaty the spiny forest of Didierea trees, baobabs and bottle-trees is home to some very rare endemic birds.
 In the north-west we will look for mangrove inhabitants such as Bernierís Teal, before moving to Ampijoroa for three nights, where highlights may include Sickle-billed Vanga, Schlegelís Asity and Madagascar Fish Eagle.